Charbel-11/Chess-Game-Predictor/README.md

 * Overall, it is clear that Graph Neural Network methods outperformed the matrix completion baseline which only was 29% accurate.
 The standard GCN model performed better with a 62.33% accuracy but still was no match compared to the SAGE Encoder-Decoder model which reached an accuracy of 91%.
-* Note that the SAGE Encoder-Decoder model generates node embeddings, which can be leveraged for various other tasks, such as ranking players.
+* Note that the SAGE Encoder-Decoder model generates node embeddings which can be leveraged for various other tasks (e.g., ranking players).

 ## References